Michele E. Turner

 Howard University, B.A.

-Michele E. Turner is a member of Bennett, Bricklin & Saltzburg LLC and works on the firm's municipal law, premises liability, products liability, toxic tort, and motor vehicle liability teams where she is involved in all phases of discovery and trial.
-Michele also leads as the co-chair of the firm's Diversity Committee.
-She graduated from Howard University in 1987 with a Bachelor of Arts degree in Political Science, then received her Juris Doctor from the Temple University School of Law in 1992 receiving recognition for her outstanding advocacy skills.
+Michele E. Turner works on the firm’s Municipal Law, Premises liability, Products Liability, Toxic Tort and Motor Vehicle Liability teams where she is involved in all phases of discovery and trial.
+Michele also leads as Chair of the firm’s Diversity Committee.
+She graduated from Howard University in 1987 with a Bachelor of Arts degree in Political Science, then received her Juris Doctor from the Temple University’s Beasley School of Law in 1992 receiving recognition for her outstanding advocacy skills.
 While in law school, Michele mentored Philadelphia high school students through Temple’s Law, Education and Participation program (“LEAP”) and coached these students in city-wide mock trial competitions.
 She also served as a law clerk to the Honorable Clifford Scott Green, former Senior Judge for the United States District Court for the Eastern District of Pennsylvania.
 In 1992, Ms. Turner was a founding member and Assistant Executive Editor of the Temple Political and Civil Rights Law Review, a scholarly journal that enjoys a national reputation for excellence.

 Michele is regularly appointed and serves as an arbitrator in the compulsory arbitration program of the Philadelphia Court of Common Pleas.
 She has served as a volunteer attorney for the Support Center for Child Advocates, an organization committed to quality legal representation for abused and neglected children in Philadelphia.
 She was selected for the First Judicial District Honor Roll for Pro Bono service in 2007, 2008 and 2009 and she is a 2000 fellow of the Academy of Advocacy.
 She has lectured for the PBI to other attorneys about courtroom tactics.
 She is a member of the Philadelphia Bar Association and the Pennsylvania Bar Association.
 She is admitted to practice in all Pennsylvania trial and appellate courts.
 She prides herself on the careful, pretrial preparation of cases and, in particular, the optimal use of interpersonal skills to obtain information in depositions, to the advantage of the client.
 She has extensive experience from both sides of the courtroom, having represented defendants and plaintiffs during her career.